polterguy/phosphorusfive/plugins/p5.math/README.md

 However, for strings, such as our above example - Probably a more suitable solution would be to use formatting expressions, which you can read about in the [p5.exp](../../core/p5.exp#formatting-expressions) project.
-A more useful example, would be if you created your own type, wrapping for instance a System type from .Net such as BigInt, or something similar.
-Or if you added a TimeSpan to a DateTime object.
+A more useful example, would be if you created your own type, wrapping for instance a System type from .Net such as BigInt, or something similar - Or if you add a TimeSpan to a DateTime object.

-Notice, the type of the value of whatever math operator Active Event you're using, become the _"driving type"_, and decides the type of your result.
+Notice, the type of the value of whatever math operator Active Event you're using, become the _"controlling type"_, and decides the type of your result.
 If you wish to make sure it has a specific type, you can use a type conversion in your expressions, referencing the value you're using as the main object.
 An example can be found below.